 Am I the only one for whom Pescado Frito (Fried Fish a la Dominicana) is synonym with Boca Chica?

 I haven’t been to Boca Chica in years, so my memories may not be up to date.
-But I remember the vendors, selling their fried fares to those unprepared revelers that did not bring their giant spaghetti pot to their beach day.
-Yaniqueques, tostones and pescado frito everywhere, washed down with cold Dominican beers and accompanied by a cacophony of competing music coming from all sides.
+But I remember the vendors, selling their fried fares to those unprepared revelers that did not bring their giant pot of espagueti to their beach day.
+Yaniqueques, tostones and pescado frito everywhere, washed down with frosty-cold Dominican beers and accompanied by a cacophony of competing music coming from all sides.

 Ah, the memories.